AIMYII/Mega-Man-Acid-Tile-Investigator/README.md

 Extract the zip file after it finishes downloading.

-Open it in Clion, or your preferred IDE.
+Open the folder in Clion, or your preferred IDE.
 And run the project.

 __How to contribute:__